igudkova/http-mock-player/README.md

 * `CassetteException` if a cassette cannot be read or saved;
 * `PlayerStateException` if player is not in a valid state to start an operation (for instance, when `Play()` is not followed by `Stop()`, but instead another `Play()` is called)

-If an error occurs while processing a client request, the player wraps an exception into the response message.
-The status code in this case is set to 551 (play exception), 552 (record exception) or 550 (general player exception).
+If an error occurs while processing a client request, the player wraps it into the response message and sets the status code to 551 (play exception), 552 (record exception) or 550 (general player exception).
 ## Dependencies

 * [Newtonsoft.Json][newtonsoft]